open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

         model_policy_exampletenant(self.pk)
 {% endhighlight %}

-On save, you may need to create an Instance, which is done by calling the `model_policy` function (see below).
+On delete, need to delete the instance created by this Tenant, which is done by `cleanup_container()`.

 {% highlight python %}
     def delete(self, *args, **kwargs):